 - Series Mascot: Lucario is the face of Pokkén Tournament, receiving more attention than even Pikachu, the mascot of the overall Pokémon franchise, until Pikachu Libre came along, anyway.
 Somewhat justified in that it is a Fighting-type Pokémon.
 As such, the other Fighting-type Pokémon Machamp, Blaziken, Mega Mewtwo X, and Shadow Mega Mewtwo X become The Rival.

 - Shout-Out: Lucario's pose and use of Aura Sphere in the Wii U release trailer resembled the use of Ryu's Hadouken in his Super Smash Bros.
 4 promotional character trailer (which in turn referenced the introduction of Super Street Fighter II).
 It seems to take more than a few moveset inspirations otherwise from Tekken's Leo and Feng Wei.
-The latter even uses a form of Kenpo somewhat similar to the variety Lucario does in the Smash Bros. series, and some of its bone attacks resemble Soul series veteran Kilik's bo staff moves.
+The latter even uses a form of Kenpo somewhat similar to the variety Lucario does in the Smash Bros. series, and some of Lucario's bone attacks in Pokkén resemble Soul series veteran Kilik's bo staff moves.

 - Shoryuken: Part of its Burst Attack.